kavirasanE/Prompt_Hub_core/README.md

 //Priya -- Correction in Commands in the command prompt With DRM and KAtana log line...
 // Sowbar --  User Manual in the seperate page in the guide page
 //Mohana Priya --- session storage in activity Bar Page to maitntian the logs in the currect commands and search Bar.....
+// Benisha --- Spotify version and userdebug type in the accordian in the on the connectged devices.